Who We Are

 Dr. John Rybczyk is an associate professor and graduate program chairman for the Department of Environmental Science at Huxley College within Western Washington University.
 Dr. Rybczyk has been working on Skagit climate science since 1999 with a main focus on the estuarine systems within Padilla and Skagit bays. detailed biography here >

-Mr. Roger Fuller, from The Nature Conservancy, is a landscape ecologist with expertise in estuarine ecology, restoration ecology, climate change impacts, climate change adaptation, and decision-support tools.
+Mr. Roger Fuller is a landscape ecologist with expertise in estuarine ecology, restoration ecology, climate change impacts, climate change adaptation, and decision-support tools.
 He has been working on climate science issues specific to the Skagit since 2010 and on other issues in the Skagit since 2002. detailed biography here >

 Dr. Tarang Khangaonkar is an applied marine physics and ocean engineer and technical group manager for the Integrated Coastal Ocean Modeling Group at the Pacific Northwest National Laboratory.
 He has been working in the Skagit on climate science since 2001.
 His main focus in the Skagit has been on hydrodynamics, sediment transport, and water quality modeling in the Skagit River Estuary from the floodplain to the coastal waters of Skagit Bay. detailed biography here >